How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 Assessing Income and Household Size

-For adults 19-64, you can make up to 138% of the FPL.
+For adults ages 19-64, you can earn up to 138% of the FPL.

-It’s quick and easy to use.
+It’s quick and pretty user-friendly.

 Understanding Residency and Immigration Criteria

-You also need to be a U.S. citizen or have a qualifying immigration status.
+Plus, you must either be a U.S. citizen or have a qualifying immigration status.

 Special Circumstances

-The same goes for people who need long-term care.
+The same goes for long-term care needs.

 How to Apply

-Applying for Medicaid in Virginia is straightforward.
+Applying for Medicaid in Virginia is pretty straightforward.

-You have options to apply online, by phone, or in person.
+You’ve got options: apply online, by phone, or in person.

-Application Process Online and In-person
+Application Process Online and In Person

 Just create an account and fill out the application.

-If you prefer, you can call the Cover Virginia Call Center at 833-5CALLVA.
+Prefer speaking to someone directly?
+Dial up the Cover Virginia Call Center at 833-5CALLVA.

 Gathering Necessary Documentation

-Before you start, get your papers ready.
+Before you dive in, get your documents together.

-You’ll need proof of:
+You’ll generally need proof of:

-• Identity (driver’s license or passport)
+• Your identity (like a driver’s license or passport)

-• Virginia residency
+• Your residency in Virginia

-• Income (pay stubs or tax returns)
+• Your income (think pay stubs or tax returns)

-• Citizenship or immigration status
+• Your citizenship or immigration status

-If you’re self-employed, gather your business records.
+If you’re self-employed, don’t forget to gather your business records.

 After Submission: What to Expect

-If denied, you can appeal.
+If your application gets denied, don’t despair—you can appeal.

-The letter will tell you how.
+The letter will give you the steps you need.

 Frequently Asked Questions